youngmountain/generator-node-gulp/README.md

 * `--test-framework=[framework]`

   Defaults to `mocha`.
-Can be switched for another supported testing framework like `jasmine`.
+Can be switched to another supported testing framework like `jasmine`.

 * `--skip-install`